sagar-g-v/label-it/README.md

 # mylabelingapp
-This application is created for generating data sets for training autonomous vehicles and stuff like that
+This application is created for generating data-sets(ground truth) for training autonomous vehicles and stuff like that